mikeymischief/mikeymischief.github.io/_posts/2017-9-22-Intro-To-TI4.md

 >
 >Special units
 >
+>Matriarch(flagship): cost 8, combat 9(x2), movement 1, capacity 6;
+>>sustain damage;
->Matriarch(flagship): co 8/cm 9(x2)/m 1/ca 6; sustain damage; During an invasion in this system, you ma commit fighters to planets as if they were ground forces.
+>>During an invasion in this system, you ma commit fighters to planets as if they were ground forces.
 After combat, return those units to the space area.
 >
 >Hybrid crystal fighter (fighter): co 1(for 2)/cm 8/m -
 >
 >Race tech
 >
->Hybrid Crystal Fighter II (upgrade; req, GB): co 1(for 2)/cm 7/m 2; This unit may move without being transported.
+>Hybrid Crystal Fighter II (upgrade; req, GB): cost 1 (for 2), combat 7, movement 2;
+>>This unit may move without being transported.
 Each fighter in excess of your ships' capacity counts as 1/2 of a ship against your fleet pool
 >
 >Neuroglaive (green; req.
 GGG): After another player activates a system that contains 1 or more of your ships, that player removes 1 token form his fleet pool and returns it to his reinforcements.